 - vintage ephemera for toppers

 - Empty toilet paper rolls (make cute candy shaped gift for small items inside tube)

 - magazine for inspiration with ideas for gift wrap

 I always appreciate a good pun, hope you do too!
 Wrapping…..wrapping station.
 Get it?
 LOL But seriously, creating a little wrapping station where you can have everything organized, where you can feel inspired, will be so helpful and handy for the holiday season that you may just want to keep it up all year!

 It’s a fun idea to get you feeling inspired about organizing too.
 For more ideas, read this post about creating your own creative space.

 The other thing I’m obsessed with are these clips that you can put on the edge of your table, and attach a roll of wrapping paper too to easily roll out.
 They are super cool and make wrapping easy.

 Once I started pulling all my wrapping paper together, I began getting other ideas of ways I could organize for all my holiday crafts.
 It gave me more ideas of ways to prepare for the season and now I’m pumped!
-If you’d like to check out my Amazon storefront for all the fun things, click here.
+Check out my Amazon storefront for all the fun things you’ll need.